MetaTradingVR/mtfema_backtester/README.md

 8. ✅ **Community Features**: System for sharing setups, signals, and participating in forums.
 9. ✅ **Global Accessibility**: Multi-language support and mobile-optimized design.
 10. ✅ **Community Prioritization**: Structured approach to feature prioritization.
+11. ✅ **Live Trading Support**: Integration with brokers (Tradovate and Rithmic) for real-time trading.

 ## Acknowledgements